 We will be carrying out night work from Thursday 10 November to install new line marking and concrete barriers to shift the travel lanes.
 We will be working between 7pm and 5am and expect to complete the traffic changes in two nights, weather permitting.

 For more information on the upcoming work and traffic changes, view the November 2022 project notification (PDF, 413Kb).

-This first stage of the upgrade involves building traffic lights and providing two lanes in each direction at the intersection on Main Road.
-This work is required as part of the Developer's Development Application approval with Cessnock City Council.
+Stage one of the upgrade involved road upgrade work to facilitate the installation of traffic lights at the Main Road and Heddon Street intersection and providing two lanes in each direction at the intersection.
+This work has been funded and delivered by the Developer of the nearby residential estate and was required as part of the Developer's Development Application approval with Cessnock City Council.

 To provide further traffic flow benefits to motorists, Transport for NSW has developed a second stage of work which would adjoin the upgraded intersection.

 The NSW Government is investing $1 million through the Housing Acceleration Fund for the second stage of work and $2 million through the Traffic Efficiency Program, with a further $3 million provided through developer contributions.

 This upgrade will manage traffic flow on Main Road and ensure the new Heddon Street intersection will operate effectively as traffic volumes increase, with significant residential development expected in the area over coming years.

 - extending the two travel lanes in each direction on Main Road.